Retirement Homes in MIDDLETOWN, Pennsylvania

 There are 9 nursing homes Middletown, Pennsylvania area.
 This list includes nursing homes, skilled nursing facilities as well as general retirement homes in Middletown, PA and nearby.
 Some of these retirement homes belong to larger senior retirement communities, while others are freestanding.

-10. Up to 198 elderly senior citizens who need a senior home and live in Harrisburg, PA can choose to stay at Colonial Park Care Center to receive nursing home services.
-Colonial Park Care Center is licensed from 01/12/1977, with license # 395395.
-It includes amenities such as tube feeding, respite care and physical therapy and is situated at 800 King Russ Road.
-Colonial Park Care Center provides skilled nursing services to Dauphin county residents who are looking for a nursing home in Harrisburg.
+Up to 95 older adults who need a senior home and live in Harrisburg, PA can choose to stay at Homeland Center to receive nursing home services.
+Homeland Center is licensed from 07/17/1980, with license # 395475.
+It includes amenities like wound care, pain management and Alzheimer's care and is situated at 1901 North Fifth Street.
+Homeland Center provides skilled nursing services to Dauphin county residents who are looking for a nursing home in Harrisburg.

-12. If you are looking for a senior retirement facility near you in Harrisburg, you should consider Gardens At Blue Ridge, a Medicare licensed skilled nursing facility that accommodates all Dauphin county residents and is located at 3625 North Progress Ave.
+If you are looking for a senior retirement home near you in Harrisburg, you should consider Gardens At Blue Ridge, a Medicare licensed skilled nursing facility that accommodates all Dauphin county residents and is located at 3625 North Progress Ave.
 Its license # is 395142.
 No more than 95 seniors who live in Dauphin county can reside at Gardens At Blue Ridge at a time.
-Some of the services and amenities provided by Gardens At Blue Ridge include palliative care, pain reduction and management and pulmonary therapy.
+Some of the services and amenities offered at Gardens At Blue Ridge include restorative care, pain reduction and cardiac recovery.

-14. Spring Creek Rehabilitation And Nursing Center received its initial license from Medicare to operate as a retirement home in Harrisburg, Pennsylvania on 01/01/1967 - license #: 395074.
-Spring Creek Rehabilitation And Nursing Center can provide long-term care services for up to 404 Harrisburg and Dauphin county residents at once and includes vestibular services, lymphedema therapy and medication management.
+Spring Creek Rehabilitation And Nursing Center received its initial license from Medicare to operate as a retirement home in Harrisburg, Pennsylvania on 01/01/1967 - license #: 395074.
+Spring Creek Rehabilitation And Nursing Center can provide long-term care services for up to 404 Harrisburg and Dauphin county residents at once and includes urinary incontinence management, lymphedema therapy and respiratory services.

-18. Penn State Health Transitional Care is a retirement facility established on 05/16/2014 that provides long-term nursing care and short-term rehabilitation in Hummelstown, Pennsylvania and includes services such as outpatient therapy, hospice care and pet visitation.
-Up to 22 seniors who are looking for Hummelstown nursing home care can stay at Penn State Health Transitional Care at a time.
+Penn State Health Transitional Care is a retirement facility started on 05/16/2014 that provides long-term nursing care and short-term rehabilitation in Hummelstown, Pennsylvania and includes services such as outpatient therapy, hospice care and bariatric services.
+Up to 22 senior citizens who are looking for Hummelstown nursing home care can stay at Penn State Health Transitional Care at once.
 It is located at 1135 West Chocolate Avenue 2nd Floor, Hummelstown, Pennsylvania 17036.

 Frequently Asked Questions About Nursing Homes in Middletown, Pennsylvania